Some of the links in this post are from our sponsors. We provide you with accurate, reliable information. Read our Advertising Disclosure.

 Exchanges to Trade ICO Coins

 - Ether Delta: A decentralized exchange that is usually the first exchange to list newly issued ICO coins.
-It can be extremely complicated for beginners to trade here, and it is not recommended to do so
+It can be extremely complicated for beginners to trade here, and it is not recommended to do so.
+Here's a Guide to Etherdelta Exchange: How to Trade on Etherdelta.

 - Liqui.io: An exchange that often lists new ICO coins.
 There are close to 200 coins listed in Liqui.

 - Bittrex: The biggest cryptocurrency exchange by volume that only accepts coin deposits (Does not accept fiat money).
-This is the “big league” that every ICO wants to be listed on
+This is the “big league” that every ICO wants to be listed on.
+Here's a Guide to Bittrex Exchange: How to Trade on Bittrex.

 - Poloniex: The second biggest cryptocurrency exchange by volume that only accepts coin deposits.
 This is also one of the exchanges that all ICOs want to be listed on, but the criteria to be listed on Poloniex can be extremely tough as only a few coins are recently added.